 The criteria for determining a facility’s competence are based on the relevant international standard (eg ISO/IEC 17025, ISO 15189, ISO/IEC 17020) and include: the qualifications, training and experience of staff; correct equipment that is properly calibrated and maintained; adequate quality assurance procedures; appropriate sampling practices, and so on.

-Bituminous Products has an Integrated Management System which is accredited by SAI Global.
+Bituminous Products has an Integrated Management System (IMS).
+At Revesby the IMS is accredited by SAI Global.

 The accreditation certifies that the IMS complies with: